ZBC TV

-ZBC TV, also known as ZTV, is Zimbabwe's public free to air television network that is fully owned and operated by the state broadcaster.
+ZBC TV, also known as ZTV, is Zimbabwe's public free to air television network that is fully owned and operated by the state-owned Zimbabwe Broadcasting Corporation.

 History

 In the country, television was introduced on 15 November 1960, making it the second country after Nigeria to launch such services in the Sub Saharan Africa and the first in Southern Africa.
 It was operated by a private company called Rhodesian Television (RTV) with its major shareholders being South African companies.

 RTV was taken over by the government and became part of the then state broadcaster, Rhodesian Broadcasting Corporation (RBC) in 1976.

 Television was mainly accessible in major cities of the country and mostly to the white population.
 At the time of launch on 15 November 1960, television became available in Salisbury (now Harare) and in June 1961 it became available in Bulawayo.
 Back then, the station was broadcasting in black and white until 1982, when it upgraded to full colour using PAL B system.

 After the country's independence on 18 April 1980, RTV became ZBC TV and RBC became ZBC.
 This followed after the country changed its name from Rhodesia, Southern Rhodesia, Zimbabwe Rhodesia to Independent Zimbabwe.
 The station is sometimes called ZTV, an abbreviation for Zimbabwe Television, a name that was officially used in the 2000s.

 In the late 90s, the country's main opposition party MDC led by Morgan Tsvangirai was launched.
 This saw the majority of the opposition supporters, local independent media houses, non governmental organisations and international media monitors accusing the state broadcaster for only reporting biased news favouring the ruling ZANU PF.

+In February 2001, the station started airing a daily one-hour block from the African Broadcast Network, itself created by James Makawa, a Zimbabwean.
+This arrangement ended on 9 May upon the introduction of a new law stipulating a minimum of 75% local content.